Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Distributed Penalized Regressions for Sub-datasets

 To combine multiple lasso estimators obtained from separate sub-datasets, we need to overcome the issue of misalignment: the sets of selected covariates with non-zero estimates in the model are different across sub-datasets.
 Our solution is based on bias-corrected lasso estimators.
-The bias correction enables us not only to obtain non-zero estimates of all regression coefficients, but also, more importantly, to establish the distribution of regularised estimators.
-The latter is critical for us to utilise the confidence distribution to combine estimators.
-Denote the score function by $S_n(\beta) = \frac{1}{n}\sum_{i=1}^n\left\{y_i - g^{-1}(x_i^{T}\beta)\right\}x_i/\phi$.
-It is known that the lasso estimator, $\hat{\beta}_\lambda$, should satisfy the following Karush-Kuhn-Tucker condition:
+The bias correction enables us not only to obtain non-zero estimates of all regression coefficients, but also, more importantly, to establish the joint distribution of regularized estimators.
+The latter is critical for us to utilize the confidence distribution to combine estimators, which will be described in Section~\ref{sec:dividecombine}.